Lighting Design Intern

 Bi-weekly stipend provided – amount to be discussed during interview/offer letter.

 Interns are fully responsible for their own legal status to perform work in the United States.
-L’Observatoire International will gladly provide guidance and referral to the agencies that provide the service, and provide any supporting documents necessary for visa applications.
+L’Observatoire International will gladly provide guidance and referral to the agencies that provide the services, and provide any supporting documents necessary for visa applications.

 120 Walker Street, 7E